pieterD7/ip2range/README.md

 <code>CustomLog "|/usr/bin/php -f /home/pi/ip2range/ip2range.php >> ${APACHE_LOG_DIR}/extended_access.log" combined</code>

-Warning and or error messages are put to stderr and will be visible in http error log file.
+Warning and or error messages are put to stderr and will be visible in httpd error log file.